Open main menu

 After the War

-He was President of the Regimental Association at its first annual meeting in 1890, and living in Wiota.
+By 1870 and to at least 1900 he was a farmer back in Lafayette County, WI.
+He was President of the Regimental Association at its first annual meeting in 1890, then living in Wiota.
+He'd retired there by 1910.

 References & notes

-Basic information from Bryant1.
-The quote above from the After-Action Report of Col. Martin Flood, 3rd Wisconsin of 16 June 1863.
+His service basics from Bryant.1 Antietam details from a letter Lt.
+Hinkley of Company D wrote a friend on 21 September 1862.
+The Brandy Station quote from the After-Action Report of Col. Martin Flood, 3rd Wisconsin of 16 June 1863.
+Personal details from family genealogists and the US Census of 1870-1910.
 His gravesite is online from Findagrave.

 Birth